MustardForBreakfast/Translator/README.md

 - copy and rename `ENV_template.js` to `ENV.js`, fill in any values you obtained in the `Requirements` section above.

 ## Execution
-- `npm start`, wait for "Google is listening..." in the terminal, and start sayin stuff!
+- `npm start`, wait for "Translator is listening..." in the terminal, and start sayin stuff!
-- To change target language, adjust the `targetLang` value in `constants.js`.
+- To change languages or to use "expect a novel" mode, adjust the values in `config.js`.

 ## Tips
 - For best results, go somewhere quiet.
+- If you are in a quiet space, the app should stop listening to you after 2 seconds of silence.
+If you're somewhere noisey, it will keep listening until 15 seconds have gone by or until you shut it down (`ctrl c`).
+- The API cuts you off after 60 seconds - thats your maximum talk time per run.
+- If the mic is too sensetive / not sensetive enough, adjust `voiceThreshold` in `constants.js`.

+When using "Expect a Novel" mode:
 - Pause occasionally while speaking.
 Your input will be chunked more often and you will receive results more quickly and continuosly.
-- Use headphones (or a separate microphone) to prevent the app from attempting to retranslate its own speech.
+- Use headphones (or a separate microphone) to prevent the app from attempting to retranslate its own speech from the speaker output.
 - If you are in a quiet space, the app should stop listening to you after 5 seconds of silence.
-If you're somewhere noisey, it will keep listening until you shut it down (`ctrl c`).
+If you are somewhere noisey, you will have to shut it down manually when you are done (`ctrl c`).

-- The API cuts you off after 60 seconds - thats your maximum talk time per run.
-- If the mic is too sensetive / not sensetive enough, adjust `voiceThreshold` in `constants.js`.
+## FAQ
+- What is this? `Error: Audio data is being streamed too slow.
+Please stream audio data approximately at real time.`
+	- I haven't found a good answer yet, but it comes from the Google API.
+Its apparently a common error in many apps that consume the Speach API.
+Just try running your translation again.